OsbornePro/BTPS-SecPack/docs/index.rst

 **User Account Unlocked**
-This alert informs administrators when a user account has been manually unlocked as well as who unlocked what account.
+This alert informs administrators when a user account has been manually unlocked.
+It provides information on who unlocked the account.

 .. image:: img/UserAccountUnlocked.png
     :scale: 100